jasoncummer/DemocraticDemocracy/README.md

 Laws that can be updated to reflect the values of the poeple they serve in the current context.

 Miunus:
 The reasons for laws may get lost.
-Maybe mitigate with addtion of metadata and or descriptions
+Maybe mitigate with addition of metadata and or descriptions.